- Widow’s/Widower’s and Surviving Civil Partner Pensions (which includes Occupational Widow’s/Widower’s Pension),

 It may also be possible for you to receive an Increase for a Qualified Adult for someone on your Illness Benefit claim while they receive a half rate Carer's Allowance for caring for you or someone else.

-If you are getting Disablement Benefit you may also get Illness Benefit if you are ill and unable to work and satisfy the PRSI conditions.
+If you are getting Disablement Benefit you may also get Illness Benefit if you are ill and unable to work and satisfy the PRSI conditions, provided that the Disablement Benefit does not include an increase for Incapacity Supplement.

 Domiciliary Care Allowance/Respite Care Grant

-Illness Benefit is also payable if you are getting Domiciliary Care Allowance/Respite Care Grant.
+Illness Benefit is also payable if you are getting Domiciliary Care Allowance/Carer's Support Grant.

 Family Income Supplement (FIS)